ohathar/Sportarr/README.md

 # <img width="24px" src="./Logo/256.png" alt="Sportarr"></img> Sportarr

-A PVR for sports content.
-If you've used Sonarr or Radarr before, you'll feel right at home.
+Sportarr - Sports PVR for usenet and torrents.
+Like Sonarr & Radarr but for sports events.

 Sportarr monitors sports leagues and events, searches your indexers for releases, and handles file renaming, organization, and integrates with media servers like Plex.